-The signposted pilgrimage trail can be walked all year round.
+The marked pilgrimage path is passable all year round.
 The circular route is dedicated to Ferdinand Sertl, who suffered from severe epilepsy for years.
-In the hope of conquering his illness, in 1695 Sertl placed a small baby Jesus made of wax in the hollow of a spruce tree that stood at the site of the later pilgrimage church.
-From then on he came there every Sunday and performed his devotions and prayers in front of this "Christkindl".
-Sertl was cured of his illness, the healing got around and soon pilgrims came with their intentions to the "Christkindl im Baum" or "Zum Christkindl unterm Himmel".
-In 1697 a small chapel was built around the tree and in 1708 the present pilgrimage church began.
-The high altar shows the original spruce trunk with the wax Jesus.
+In the hope of overcoming his disease, Sertl placed a small wax Jesus child in 1695 into the hollow of a spruce tree that stood on the building site of the later pilgrimage church.
+From then on, he came there every Sunday and performed his devotion and prayers before this "Christkindl."
+Sertl was healed of his disease, the healing became known, and soon pilgrims came with their concerns to the "Christkindl in the tree" or "To the Christkindl under the sky."
+In 1697, a small chapel was built around the tree, and the current pilgrimage church was started in 1708.

-Christmas Post Office Christkindl (end of November - end of December)
+Post office Christkindl (end of November - end of December)

 Parking